 BALM provides high-tech multi-million pound advanced imaging technology.
 Using the equipment in BALM you will be able to observe, record and analyse your experiments obtaining picture perfect images and cutting-edge scientific insights.
 We provide a broad range of equipment and services to suit everyone from experienced light microscopy specialists, to people who have never touched a microscope before.
 In BALM you will both find the right tools, guidance and friendly support to get the results

 The Wolfson Bioimaging Facility provides microscopy support for researchers across Bristol University and beyond.
-An extensive range of advanced fluorescence imaging systems (including confocal, wide-field, multiphoton, super-resolution, TIRF and FLIM) are positioned alongside high specification electron microscopes (TEM and SEM) to provide exceptional opportunities for microscopy applications.
-The fully integrated nature of the facility allows us to combine both modalities in one experiment app
+A broad range of fluorescence imaging systems are positioned alongside high specification electron microscopes.
+Expert support is provided for preparation, imaging and analysis.
+The fully integrated nature of the facility allows us to combine multiple imaging modalities, including correlative microscopy.

 The Cambridge Advanced Imaging Centre combines core imaging facilities with an advanced technology development capability.
 The centre offers both advanced electron and light microscopy services and is open to internal and external users.
 Staff in the centre have diverse expertise from physics to computer science and cell biology.